Singapore SSD Calculator 2026: Avoid Up to 16% Stamp Duty | Nexus

 More than 3 years0%

-So if you exercised an OTP in, say, February 2025, you still complete out under the 12/8/4% three-year ladder — the 2025 reset does not reach back to touch you.
-The acquisition date, not the disposal date, fixes which schedule applies.
+So if you exercised an OTP in, say, February 2025, you still complete out under the 12/8/4% three-year ladder.
+The 2025 reset does not reach back to touch you.
+What fixes your schedule is the acquisition date, not the disposal date.

-Singapore's SSD applies to private residential property — condominiums, apartments, landed homes, and Executive Condominiums after privatisation.
+Singapore's SSD applies to private residential property: condominiums, apartments, landed homes, and Executive Condominiums after privatisation.
 HDB flats are not subject to SSD.
-The reason is policy-design overlap: HDB already enforces a 5-year Minimum Occupation Period (MOP) on new BTO and HDB resale purchases, which already blocks the resale market within the SSD-relevant window.
-Layering SSD on top would be double-regulation.
+The reason is overlap.
+HDB already enforces a 5-year Minimum Occupation Period (MOP) on new BTO and HDB resale purchases, and that already blocks resale within the window SSD would cover.
+Stacking SSD on top would just be regulating the same thing twice.

 How the Holding Period Is Calculated

 The holding period runs from the date of acquisition to the date of disposal.
-IRAS defines the acquisition date by priority, taking the earliest of:
+IRAS fixes the acquisition date by priority, taking the earliest of:

 1. The Date of Acceptance of the Option to Purchase (excluding OTPs that are subject to signing of a Sale & Purchase Agreement).

-3. The Date of the Agreement for Lease (relevant for new HDB flats; not used for SSD since HDB is exempt).
+3. The Date of the Agreement for Lease, which is relevant for new HDB flats but not used for SSD since HDB is exempt.

 4. The Date of Transfer, if none of the above apply.

-The disposal date follows the same logic in reverse — typically the date the new buyer accepts the OTP you grant.
-Subtraction of those two dates tells you which tier of the SSD table you fall into.
-Get the dates wrong by a single day across a tier boundary and the bill can jump by tens of thousands of dollars on a 7-figure property.
+The disposal date works the same way in reverse, usually the date the new buyer accepts the OTP you grant.
+Subtract the two dates and you know which tier of the SSD table you land in.
+Get them wrong by a single day across a tier boundary and the bill can jump by tens of thousands of dollars on a 7-figure property.

 How IRAS Computes the SSD Bill

-SSD is calculated as the applicable rate multiplied by the higher of (a) the sale price or (b) the open-market value of the property at the date of sale.
-The "higher of" rule prevents under-declared sale prices being used to dodge the duty.
-If you sell to a connected buyer at below market, IRAS still bills you on market value.
+SSD is the applicable rate multiplied by the higher of (a) the sale price or (b) the open-market value of the property at the date of sale.
+The "higher of" rule stops people from under-declaring the sale price to dodge the duty.
+Sell to a connected buyer below market and IRAS still bills you on market value.

-Payment is due within 14 days of the disposal document being signed in Singapore (or 30 days if signed overseas), via IRAS e-Stamping.
-Late payment attracts penalty interest, and IRAS can audit retrospectively where the sale price looks light.
+Payment is due within 14 days of the disposal document being signed in Singapore, or 30 days if it is signed overseas, through IRAS e-Stamping.
+Pay late and penalty interest applies, and IRAS can audit after the fact where the sale price looks light.

 Exemptions and Reliefs

-Voluntary sales generally do not qualify for SSD exemption.
-The carve-outs that do exist are narrow and largely involuntary:
+Voluntary sales generally do not qualify for an SSD exemption.
+The carve-outs that do exist are narrow, and most of them are involuntary:

-Notably not exempt: voluntary intra-family transfers, gifts, en-bloc sales (the seller still pays SSD if within the holding window), and decoupling transactions structured under tenancy-in-common.
-Decoupling within the SSD window remains a frequent and expensive surprise for couples planning their second-property ABSD route — the SSD bill is a hard cost that has to be weighed against the ABSD savings.
+Some things people assume are exempt are not.
+Voluntary intra-family transfers, gifts, en-bloc sales (the seller still pays SSD if within the holding window), and decoupling transactions structured under tenancy-in-common all still attract SSD.
+Decoupling inside the SSD window is a regular and expensive surprise for couples planning their second-property ABSD route.
+The SSD bill is a hard cost, and it has to be weighed against the ABSD savings.

 Brass key resting at the centre of a navy marble desk with two diverging gold-leaf arrows etched into the surface — one pointing to a SOLD sign and the other to a small clock, representing the hold-versus-sell decision

 The same property, the same buyer.
-The only variable that changes the bill by S$320,000 is the calendar.
+The only thing that changes the bill by S$320,000 is the calendar.

-Assume a Singapore Citizen acquired a private condo on 1 September 2025 for S$2,000,000, post-reset.
-The sale price assumption matches market value (so the "higher of" tie-breaker does not bite).
+Say a Singapore Citizen bought a private condo on 1 September 2025 for S$2,000,000, post-reset.
+We assume the sale price matches market value, so the "higher of" tie-breaker does not come into play.

 Disposal TimingSSD TierSSD PayableNet of SSD